mp3monster/oci-utilities/README.md

 ## Testing

 Testing for the changes isn't the easiest of tasks because trying to mock the SDK isn't a trivial exercise.
 But we have produced unit tests against logic that doesn't involve the SDK and some basic checks for existence of settings in OCI.

+When preparing to test against a live environment then it can take upto 2 hours to delete a compartment, and if the compartment has relationships the delete can take time.
+To address this we've added a sneaky option so that the compartment created is extended with a date-time stamp.
+This is controlled by a property in the properties file called  _UseDTGCompartmentNameIfRequired_ this has to exist and be set to true.

   ## Useful resources